sib-swiss/containers-introduction-training/docs/course_material/day2/5_reproducibility_snakemake.md

         'docker://geertvangeest/deseq2:v1'
     ```

-!!! note "yourownimage/deseq2:v1"
+!!! note "Your own Docker image"
     First try with your own image.
-If it doesn't work, then you can use Geert's image: geertvangeest/deseq2:v1.
+If it doesn't work, then you can use Geert's image: `geertvangeest/deseq2:v1`.

 After all these modifcations, this is what your final rule should look like: